 The screen protector also houses a bracket like arrangement which is useful for standing the thing up if you’re watching a film or a presentation but doesn’t really offer you a variety of angles so typing has to be done on the flat (I prefer to put the pad on a slight slope for typing).
 The bracket is a little fiddley to use, it seems to require you to put a fingernail under it and prize it open then change hand position, grip the sides and slide it down however, once in place it’s actually sturdier than it looks and the iPad feels lovely and secure.

 I haven’t at any point during the trial of the Ballistic Hard Case got so fed up with it that I took it off which is always a good sign, the longer I used it though the more I could see that there was room for improvement in the design.

-If you’re looking for a highly robust case that looks good and will protect your iPad from falls of up to a couple of meters1 this is probably the one to go for.
+If you’re looking for a highly robust case that looks good and will protect your iPad from falls of up to a couple of meters[note I haven’t actually tested this, I don’t have £400 to spend on a new pad if it goes wrong!] this is probably the one to go for.

 The 12 year old’s mother loves this case as it means she doesn’t have to worry that her children (the other is 9) will drop my iPad and break it – they wouldn’t anyway but she worries that they might so I have partly left it on for her benefit.

-It’s a great way to child proof or dyspraxic proof your technology (my 2 year old niece could happily play with my iPad while it was wearing this and I wouldn’t be in the slightest bit concerned about it 2).
+It’s a great way to child proof or dyspraxic proof your technology (my 2 year old niece could happily play with my iPad while it was wearing this and I wouldn’t be in the slightest bit concerned about it [end ok, I might if she wanted to take it in the bath with her]).
 However it does take a bit of getting used to as the buttons have to be pressed harder than usual and some of the operations require a greater degree of fine motor control than is entirely convenient especially if you’ve put your iPad into this case so that it can be used in the great outdoors.